hris69/discord-loggy/README.md

 ## Issues, Questions or else

-* I don't even know if i finished this bot
+* I don't know if I even finished this bot
 * If there are some errors, idc fix them yourself